Jean Pisani-Ferry: Career

 Early on he held positions in research and government in France.
 Pisani-Ferry joined the European Commission in 1989 as economic adviser to the European Commission, specifically the Director-General of DG ECFIN.

 From 1992 to 1997 he was the director of CEPII, a French economics research centre.
 In 1997, he became senior economic adviser to the French minister of Finance and was later appointed executive president of the French prime minister's Council of Economic Analysis (2001–2002).
 He served as senior adviser to the director of the French Treasury from 2002 until 2004.
 In 2005 and until 2013 he was the founding director of the think tank Bruegel in Brussels.
 He was president of the French economic association from 2006 until 2007.

-From December 2011 until May 2012, Pisany-Ferry served as member of the Jacques Delors Institute’s Tommaso Padoa-Schioppa group, a high-level expert group to reflect on the reform of the Economic and Monetary Union of the European Union.
+From December 2011 until May 2012, Pisani-Ferry served as member of the Jacques Delors Institute’s Tommaso Padoa-Schioppa group, a high-level expert group to reflect on the reform of the Economic and Monetary Union of the European Union.
 From 2013 until the end of 2016, he was the Commissioner-General of France Stratégie, which is the French government's ideas lab.

 Since October 2017, he holds the Tommaso Padoa-Schioppa Chair in European Economic and Monetary Integration at the Robert Schuman Centre, European University Institute.
 He in 2019 co-wrote the book "Global Governance: Demise or Transformation?" with George Papaconstantinou for the Trans European Policy Studies Association.
 Early in 2017, he was the Director of programme and ideas of Emmanuel Macron's presidential bid in France.

 Pisani-Ferry has taught at universities such as Ecole polytechnique in Paris and Université libre de Bruxelles.

 Pisani-Ferry has a regular column in Le Monde and Handelsblatt.
 He has written recently for publications like El Tiempo and Project Syndicate.
 He spoke at the fifteenth Trento Festival of Economics in May 2020.